jaimesouza/kvs-api/README.md

-# key-value-api
+# Key-Value Store API

-Simple REST API using Python FastAPI framework
+Simple REST API for a key-value store using Python FastAPI framework.